14 responses to “List of 25+ top journalism & freelance writing conferences for 2012-13”

 Thank you so much for sharing this comprehensive list!
 I look forward to checking them out and finding a couple to attend in the coming year.

-8. Nancy Isenberger
+5. Nancy Isenberger says

 We are looking for a free-lance writer with print contacts in real estate for major press,i.e., the New York Times has a new column entitled “What I Like.”